 The Project harnesses renewable resources in the region, and thereby displacing non-renewable natural resources thereby ultimately leading to sustainable economic and environmental development.
 Enercon (India) Ltd ("Enercon") will be the equipment supplier and the operations and maintenance contractor for the Project.
-The generated electricity will be supplied to Karnataka Power Transmission Company Ltd ("KPTCL")/ Bangalore Electricity Supply Company Ltd ("BESCOM") / Hubli Electricity Supply Company Ltd ("HESCOM") under long-term power purchase agreements (PPA).
-Enercon Wind Farm (Chitradurga) Ltd is owned by Enercon (India) Ltd and Enercon GmbH and the rest of the projects are owned by Enercon's customers.
-The details of the Projects are as under:
+The generated electricity will be supplied to Karnataka Power Transmission Company Ltd ("KPTCL")/ Bangalore Electricity Supply Company Ltd ("BESCOM") under a long-term power purchase agreement (PPA).
+Enercon Wind Farm (Karnataka) Ltd is is owned by Enercon (India) Ltd and Enercon GmbH and the rest of the projects are owned by Enercon's customers.
+The details of the projects are as under: